 SERVICE PLANTS

-Service plants represent a veritable agronomic toolbox for the sustainable expression of crop potential.
-When sown prior to cultivation, plant cover should be considered as the precursor to the crop, ensuring the protection and enrichment of the soil while preserving the health and parasitic condition of the plot.
-When sown in the crop, the companion plant contributes to the ecosystem, promotes the reduction of inputs and secures yield.
+Service plants represent an agronomic toolbox for the sustainable expression of crop potential.
+When sown prior to cultivation, plant cover should be considered the precursor to the crop, ensuring the protection and enrichment of the soil while preserving the health and parasitic condition of the plot.
+When sown in the crop, the companion plant contributes to the ecosystem, promotes lower inputs and secures yield.

 service plants Lidea bag